jynxmagic/MSc_AI_project/README.md

  # TESTS

-  ## MOVING ROBOT 1
+  ## MOVING ROBOT
-  1. roslaunch verbal_communication move_launch.launch
+  1. roslaunch verbal_communication greeting_and_movement.launch
-  2. rostopic pub /dispatch_message std_msgs/String -1 -- "terminator, move forward"
+  2. rostopic pub /decoded_message std_msgs/String -1 -- "MOVE FORWARD"
-  3. rostopic pub /dispatch_message std_msgs/String -1 -- "terminator, stop"
+  3. rostopic pub /decoded_message std_msgs/String -1 -- "STOP"
-  4. rostopic pub /dispatch_message std_msgs/String -1 -- "terminator, rotate left"
+  4. rostopic pub /decoded_message std_msgs/String -1 -- "ROTATE LEFT"
-  5. rostopic pub /dispatch_message std_msgs/String -1 -- "terminator, rotate right"
+  5. rostopic pub /decoded_message std_msgs/String -1 -- "ROTATE RIGHT"

-  ## MOVING ROBOT 2
+  ## MOVING ROBOT (no rostopic)
+  1. roslaunch verbal_communication greeting_and_movement.launch
+  2. say "[robot_name] [command]"

+  ## GREETING ROBOT
-  1. roslaunch verbal_communication move_launch.launch
+  1. roslaunch verbal_communication greeting_and_movement.launch
-  2. rostopic pub /dispatch_message std_msgs/String -1 -- "snow boy, move forward"
+  2. rostopic pub /decoded_message std_msgs/String -1 -- "HELLO I AM CHRIS" (robot should reply with its name)

-  3. rostopic pub /dispatch_message std_msgs/String -1 -- "snow boy, stop"
+  ## GREETING ROBOT (no rostopic)
+  1. roslaunch verbal_communication greeting_and_movement.launch
+  2. say "jarvis, hello I am [your_name]"

+  ## TASK DISTRIBUTION
+  1. roslaunch verbal_communication task_distribution.launch
+  2. the robot should begin assigning itself to tasks: yellow, green, orange, blue, indigo, violet
+  3. to say you will complete one of the following say: "[robot_name], I will do [task]"
-  4. rostopic pub /dispatch_message std_msgs/String -1 -- "snow boy, rotate left"
+  4. or: rostopic pub /decoded_message std_msgs/String -1 -- "I WILL DO [task]"

-  5. rostopic pub /dispatch_message std_msgs/String -1 -- "snow boy, rotate right"
+Note.
+All messages are translated into full caps.
+If you publish a message to the robot rather than speak, you should always publish the message with full caps.